Building a seawall costs $25,000 on average, with a wide range between $10,000 and $100,000, depending on the size and type of seawall.

 A seawall protects coastal areas (or your property and house) from water damage and tides.
 The wall doesn’t just rebound the waves, but it absorbs and dissipates wave energy.
 For some homes, it’s a requirement, while others may simply want to build closer to the water.
 You may have more options for calm freshwater, but seawater requires strong material like concrete or riprap.

 When seawalls are built correctly, they can last over 30 years, sometimes closer to 100.
-The construction material matters (steel and wood have a much shorter life span than concrete) but the force of the water, how much debris it carries, whether it's saltwater or freshwater, and other factors all can significantly shorten the life span of a seawall.
+The construction material matters (steel and wood have a much shorter life span than concrete), but the force of the water, how much debris it carries, whether it's saltwater or freshwater, and other factors can all significantly shorten the life span of a seawall.

 The most effective seawall is the one that contains your soil, prevents water damage, and properly redirects wave energy.
 This is often a concrete wall, but riprap and wood are common alternatives.
 You need to work with a specialist because hydrodynamics and structural forces are extremely complicated, and while you may think you want a wooden seawall for aesthetic purposes, the only one that might work is concrete.
 A fencing pro can determine which type you need.